JiaxueLi/Geometric-Stitching/README.md

 ### 1. In-orbit geometric calibration (indispensable step)
 - here with respect to the HY-1C UVI cameras.
-- Aim: to obtain the precise imaging parameters of satellite cameras.
+- Aim: to obtain the precise imaging parameters of satellite cameras, with improving the interior and exterior orientation accuracy of satellite images.

 ### 2. Distorted virtual camera assignment